filecoin-project/FIPs/FIPS/fip-implicit-receipts.md

 Non-consensus-critical questions that are not yet answered by this FIP but may be considered during or after implementation:

-* Impact on existing Filecoin (Common Node API and additional Lotus or Forest) APIs: are implicit messages always excluded from message-fetching APIs such as `ChainGetMessagesInTipset`?
-* Impact on Ethereum-compatible APIs such as: `EthGetBlockTransactionCountBy*`, `EthGetTransaction*`, `EthGetBlockReceipts`, etc. are they either exposed explicitly or available implicitly via any of these APIs?
+* **API Behaviour**: Should implicit messages be exposed by default or require specific flags in message-fetching APIs like `ChainGetMessagesInTipset`?
+* **Ethereum API Compatibility**: How should Filecoin Ethereum-compatible APIs (`EthGetBlockTransactionCountBy*`, `EthGetTransaction*`, `EthGetBlockReceipts`) handle implicit messages?
+Should they be excluded to maintain compatibility or included with special identifiers?
+* **Filtering Mechanisms**: What standard filtering mechanisms should be provided to distinguish between user messages and system implicit messages?

 ## Copyright